ghimiremukesh/PRISM/README.md

+# Code for PRISM: A Unified Framework for Post-Training LLMs Without Verifiable Rewards

 ## INSTRUCTIONS FOR OPEN-R1

 Please follow the guidelines in the file [`OPENR1_README.md`](OPENR1_README.md) for installing the environment.
 Once that is completed, follow the guidelines below for setting up PRISM and other related information regarding PRISM.